apasquini95/demo_scramble/README.md

-# demo_scramble
+# Demo scramble

-Demo app for Scramble
+Run `php artisan scramble:export` and see the output produced.
+API routes are defined under `routes/api.php`.